Therefore, it stands to reason that attorneys should try and keep these jobs.

 If you take too much time off, or pull some crap like paternity leave, you are going to be in trouble.

 When I was in my 20s and working in a large law firm, I informed the partners that I would be taking a one-week honeymoon.
 I was getting married on a Saturday in New York and then flying to Hawaii from there.
-On Thursday afternoon, a partner walked into my office and told me he wanted me to report to Texaco’s office in Los Angeles on Monday morning because they needed someone to do a trial for a case that was coming up.
-Texaco was eliminating their in-house legal department.
+On Thursday afternoon, a partner walked into my office and told me he wanted me to report to Texaco’s office in Los Angeles on Monday morning because they needed someone to do a small trial for a case that was coming up.
+Texaco was eliminating their in-house legal department in Los Angeles.

 I said, “Yes!”